driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 One important feature is rebasing images.
 This means that it can swap the run image without rebuilding the source code.
 Perfect for fixing vulnerabilities.

-#### Kpack implements Buildpacks
+### Kpack implements Buildpacks

 Kpack is Buildpacks for Kubernetes.
-It will allow us to define Stacks, Builders and Images as Kubernetes resources.
+It will allow us to define Stores, Stacks, Builders and Images as Kubernetes resources.

+#### ClusterStore
+It defines which buildpacks are available.
+E.g. we can limit it to Java and Go and use specific Buildpack image versions

+#### ClusterStack
+Same as in Buildpack it defines the build and run images to be used.

+#### Builder
+It ties ClusterStore and ClusterStack together.

+#### Image
 It can monitor a git repository and trigger a build on changes.
-It also allows to trigger rebases when the builder changes.
+It also allows to trigger rebases when the Builder changes.

+You can see an example implementation in [this file](https://github.com/driv/flux-image-updates/blob/main/clusters/my-cluster/kpack/builder.yaml).

-### FluxCD implements GitOps
+## FluxCD implements GitOps
 We can use FluxCD to bootstrap and configure our Cluster but not only that.

 One interesting FluxCD feature is it's capacity to automatically update images in manifests.
 This is normally used to update the application Deployments but its flexibility enables updating images used in any kind of resource, like kpack `ClusterStack`.